 Some observers assess that China's actions in the SCS have achieved for China a more dominant or more commanding position in the SCS.
-For example, U.S. Navy Admiral Philip Davidson, in responses to advance policy questions from the Senate Armed Services Committee for an April 17, 2018, hearing before the committee to consider nominations, including Davidson's nomination to become Commander, U.S. Pacific Command (PACOM),41 stated that "China is now capable of controlling the South China Sea in all scenarios short of war with the United States."42 For additional assessments of China's strengthening position in the SCS, see Appendix F.
+For example, U.S. Navy Admiral Philip Davidson, in responses to advance policy questions from the Senate Armed Services Committee for an April

-40 Department of Defense, Annual Report to Congress [on] Military and Security Developments Involving the People's Republic of China 2018, p.
+42 Department of Defense, Annual Report to Congress [on] Military and Security Developments Involving the People's Republic of China 2018, p.
 16. See also Andrew S. Erickson, "Maritime Numbers Game, Understanding and Responding to China's Three Sea Forces," Indo-Pacific Defense Forum, January 28, 2019.